Spotlight

 Biography

-Hess, a stroke specialist, honored educator, and biotech entrepreneur, is dean of the Medical College of Georgia and executive vice president for Medical Affairs and Integration at Augusta University.
+David C. Hess MD, a stroke specialist, federally funded investigator, honored educator and biotech entrepreneur, is the 27th Dean of the Medical College of Georgia and Executive Vice President for Medical Affairs and Integration at Augusta University.

-Dr. Hess helped develop the REACH telestroke network in rural Georgia that now numbers 30 hospitals.
+Hess helped develop the REACH telestroke network in rural Georgia that now numbers more than 20 hospitals.
 REACH enables timely stroke diagnosis and treatment by using the internet to eliminate distance between patients and stroke specialists.
-He is also Co-Founder and Chairman of the Board of Directors of REACH Health Inc., a telestroke company that spun out of MCG and now also provides similar services for a variety of acute medical problems to patients, physicians and hospitals worldwide.
+He also co-founded and chaired the Board of Directors of REACH Health Inc., a telestroke company that spun out of MCG and now also provides similar services for a variety of acute medical problems to patients, physicians and hospitals worldwide.
+REACH Health Inc., based in Atlanta, was sold to InTouch and later Teladocs in 2019.

 Areas of Expertise (7)